📖☕️ P’osies Cafe Series: When The Walls Start Talking

 I love food and I love cooking and sharing my cooking moments and meals with family have been great.

 I finished my book; praise God, and I am enjoying again taking photos of nature.
-I have also been tackling fear and anxiety by being vulnerable with God, prayer, His Word and grace.
+I have also been tackling fear and anxiety by being vulnerable with God, with prayer, His Word and grace.

 Additionally, I’m learning to rest, spiritually, in the Lord and naturally to replenish and refuel.
 Walking with family, movie nights, and having pool time or errand runs have helped me to be present with family.
 I also sought a bit of therapy and started back journaling.
 God told me a while ago to reprioritize and organize my life.
 I wish I had started this mission before all of this but it is not too late.